kkevin821/hongxiong.github.io/_pages/research.md

 ### Example 2 from Extended Package Version:

-The second example is based on the same data, but extended to support 4 knots (and more) for age modeled with restricted cubic splines.
+The second example is based on the same data, but extended to support 4 knots (and more) for age modeled with restricted cubic splines in cph function, with CI constructed by delta method.

 ```{r , warning=FALSE, message=FALSE}